[This article was originally published in October 2019 and has been revised and expanded.]

 So, your old refrigerator finally stopped working and you have to replace it.
 But how do you schedule a non-working refrigerator pick-up for recycling?

 While some retailers may offer to take your old refrigerator away with them after they deliver your new appliance, this is not always the case.
-And if you are buying another used refrigerator then you're probably having to take care of all the hauling and removing yourself!

-The truth is that many people end up with old refrigerators just sitting around in their garage, basement or even spare rooms because they are so hard to haul away.
+The truth is that many people end up with old refrigerators just sitting around in their garage, basement, or even spare rooms because they are so hard to haul away.

 If the unit is still usable this might be an acceptable option.
 However, even if it does still keep things cool it may not do so efficiently.
-And this means your electric bill is going to show the increase.
+And this means your electric bill is going to show an increase.
 While having the additional freezer and refrigerated storage might be handy it may not be cost-effective.